Elias Ashmole: Solicitor, royalist and freemason

 Ashmole was born on 23 May 1617 in Breadmarket Street, Lichfield, Staffordshire.
-His family had been prominent, but its fortunes had declined by the time of Ashmole's birth.
+His family had been prominent, but their fortunes had declined by the time of Ashmole's birth.
 His mother, Anne, was the daughter of a wealthy Coventry draper, Anthony Bowyer, and a relative of James Paget, a Baron of the Exchequer.
-His father, Simon Ashmole (1589–1634), was a saddler, who had served as a soldier in Ireland and Europe.
-Elias Ashmole attended Lichfield Grammar School (now King Edward VI School) and became a chorister at Lichfield Cathedral.
+His father, Simon Ashmole, was a saddler who had served as a soldier in Ireland and Europe.
+Elias attended Lichfield Grammar School (now King Edward VI School) and became a chorister at Lichfield Cathedral.
 In 1633, he went to live in London as mentor to Paget's sons, and in 1638, with James Paget's help, he qualified as a solicitor.
-He enjoyed a successful legal practice in London, and married Eleanor Mainwaring (1603–1641), a member of a déclassé Cheshire aristocratic family, who died, while pregnant, only three years later on 6 December 1641.
+He enjoyed a successful legal practice in London, and married Eleanor Mainwaring, a member of a déclassé Cheshire aristocratic family, who died while pregnant only three years later on 6 December 1641.
 Still in his early twenties, Ashmole had taken the first steps towards status and wealth.
-He also became allied with Major-General Charles Worsley (who died 12 June 1656 and was buried at Westminster Abbey), brother-in-law of his sister, Mary Ashmole, who married John Booth, of Salford.
+He also became allied with Major-General Charles Worsley, brother-in-law of his sister, Mary Ashmole, who married John Booth of Salford.

 Ashmole supported the side of Charles I in the Civil War.
 At the outbreak of fighting in 1642, he left London for the house of his father-in-law, Peter Mainwaring of Smallwood, Cheshire.
 There he lived a retired life until 1644, when he was appointed King's Commissioner of Excise at Lichfield.
 Soon afterwards, at the suggestion of George Wharton, a leading astrologer with strong court connections, Ashmole was given a military post at Oxford, where he served as an ordnance officer for the King's forces.
 In his spare time, he studied mathematics and physics at his lodgings, Brasenose College.
-There he acquired a deep interest in astronomy, astrology, and magic.
+There he acquired a deep interest in astronomy, astrology and magic.
 In late 1645, he left Oxford to accept the position of Commissioner of Excise at Worcester.
-Ashmole was given the additional military post of captain in Lord Astley's Regiment of Foot, part of the Royalist Infantry, though as a mathematician, he was seconded to artillery positions.
+He was given the additional military post of captain in Lord Astley's Regiment of Foot, part of the Royalist Infantry, though as a mathematician, he was seconded to artillery positions.
 He seems never to have participated in any actual fighting.